piotrpotrac/CreditCard/README.md

 - 'npm run test'

 Launches the test runner in the interactive watch mode.
-See the section about running tests for more information.

 - 'npm run eject'